Is your child repeating letters or syllables when they speak? Do they pause for too long between their words?

 - Don’t control their speech.
 Telling them to “slow down” or “relax” will not help them get their words out and will make them feel pressured.

 - Give them time.
-Finishing their sentences for them will only add to their frustration and will make them think that responding to a statement has a time limit.
+Finishing their sentences for them will only add to their frustration and will make them think that responding to a statement has a time limit and they have to ‘keep up’ with the normal flow of conversation.

-- Slow down the conversation flow.
+- Slow down the flow of speech.
 Pause for 2 seconds after your child speaks, then respond in a relaxed voice.
 Slower speech will show that you are taking your time in your conversations with them.

 - Show that you are listening.
 Establish good eye contact and give your undivided attention.
 Listen to what they are saying, instead of paying attention to their stuttering habits.